zooko/hash-function-survey/preimage-attacks-color.rst

 A hash function is *pre-image resistant* if, given an output (image), an adversary can't find any input (pre-image) which results in that output.

-A hash function is *second pre-image resistant* if, given a pre-image, an adversary can't find any *other* pre-image which results in the same image.
+A hash function is *second pre-image resistant* if, given *one* pre-image, an adversary can't find any *other* pre-image which results in the same image.

 When collision attacks don't matter
 ===================================